Tax-free savings account: Foreign dividend withholding tax

 Unlike an RRSP, a TFSA is not considered by the United States Internal Revenue Service to be a pension plan.
-Therefore, the tax treaty between the U.S. and Canada foregoing the U.S. withholding tax on dividends in registered pension plans does not apply to TFSA accounts, subjecting Canadians in most cases to a 15% U.S. tax withheld on dividends paid on shares of U.S. corporations.
+Therefore, the exemption from U.S. withholding tax on dividends in registered pension plans under the tax treaty between the U.S. and Canada does not apply to TFSA accounts, subjecting Canadians in most cases to a 15% U.S. tax withheld on dividends paid on shares of U.S. corporations.
 The tax withheld cannot be credited against other payable taxes as would be the case with non-registered accounts.

 To get around this problem certain contracts may be offered to replicate the return of the underlying dividend-paying stocks in a fund without actually holding any of those stocks.
 However, due to the fees charged by the counterparty to the swap agreement, as well as the fund's own management fee, its expenses exceed the actual withholding tax payable for the underlying stocks, if those were to be held directly in the TFSA.

-Risks for U.S. citizens and U.S residents
+Risks for U.S. citizens and U.S. residents

 Canadian mutual funds held in TFSAs are generally considered by the IRS to be investments in a passive foreign investment company (PFIC), and must be reported as such (on form 8621) by U.S. citizens.
 PFICs can be very disadvantageous as, absent certain elections, "excess" distributions are always taxed at the highest marginal rate.
 Also, income is averaged over the duration of the investment, and interest is then charged from the date the income is deemed to have occurred, resulting in effective tax rates as high as 50% or more.
 A TFSA may also be a grantor foreign trust from the perspective of the U.S. U.S. citizens with a grantor foreign trust are required to file IRS Forms 3520A (due March 15) and 3520 (due at the same time as Form 1040).
 These forms are both complicated and both involve potentially large penalties for late filing.
 Like other non-U.S. accounts, a TFSA may also need to be included on a U.S. citizen's foreign bank account report (FBAR) and tax-FBAR.
 Earnings inside a TFSA are taxed by the U.S.